Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Introduction

 Random walks are an effective way to describe stochastic reaction--diffusion processes occurring on networks~\cite{masuda2017random,porter-gleeson-2016}.
 They have been used to describe disease spread in social networks, the spread of opinions in voting models~\cite{vilone-vespignani-castellano-2002}, and transportation systems~\cite{barrat-barthelemy-2008,barrat-barthelemy-vespignani-2005}.
 Several common reaction--diffusion continuum models, such as Fisher--KPP and activator--inhibitor models, are generalised to networks using discrete Laplacians to investigate signal propagation~\cite{merris-1994,hens-etal-2019,falco-2022,putra-etal-goriely-2023} and spatio-temporal patterns induced by dynamic instabilities~\cite{othmer-scriven-1971,othmer-scriven-1974,horsthemke-lam-moore-2004,nakao-mikhailov-2010,tambyah-etal-2021}.

 Most studies of signal propagation in networks focus on the impact of the topological graph structure.
 However, many biological networks are embedded in physical space~\cite{barthelemy-2018}.
 The function of some of these networks relies on signals transmitting positional information, which depends not only on network topology, but also on the physical location of the network's nodes and edges.
 The osteocyte network in bone, for example, senses local mechanical deformation of bone tissue and detects micro-damage to direct bone adaptation and bone regeneration where needed~\cite{bonewald-2011,manolagas-parfitt-2013,jilka-noble-weinstein-2013}.
 This occurs through signalling molecules propagating through the osteocyte network, or through the lacuno-canalicular network in which osteocytes reside, from within bone tissue to the bone surface.
 Recent mathematical models have simulated fluid flow in lacuno-canalicular networks of mouse tibia using circuit theory on weighted graphs~\cite{vanTol-etal-2020a,vanTol-etal-2020b,spielman-2010}.
-However, it remains difficult from these models to understand collective signal transmission at a tissue-scale and the effect of chemical reactions such as creation and degeneration of signalling molecules and the role of stochasticity.
+While these simulations take into account precise network information from micro-CT scans, they provide limited mathematical understanding of the effect of network architecture on average signal transmission at the tissue scale.
+They also do not take into account the effect of chemical reactions such as creation and degeneration of signalling molecules and the importance of stochasticity in these processes.